 What Are the Requirements for a Separate Maintenance Order?

-To file for a Separate Maintenance order, one spouse must live in Georgia for 30 days prior to filing.
+To file for a Separate Maintenance order, one spouse must live in Georgia for 30 days before filing.
 For spouses not living in the same county, the spouse filing the case should file it in the county where the other party resides.
-If one spouse doesn’t want the separation, the filer must arrange for the other spouse to be served the paperwork.
+If one spouse doesn’t want the separation, the filer must arrange for the other to be served the paperwork.

 If the Separate Maintenance order case is uncontested, the judge will likely sign the order.
-This will only happen if both spouses agree on all issues like child support, custody and property division.
-The judge must also deem the everything to be fair for both parties.
+This will only happen if both spouses agree on all issues like child support, custody, and property division.
+The judge must also deem everything to be fair for both parties.

-If one of the spouses contest the order because there are disagreements about the issues, each party will need to present evidence to the judge at the hearing, and the judge will make the decisions about the case.
-A Separate Maintenance case is very similar to a divorce filing in terms of the process, paperwork, negotiations and associated fees.
+If one of the spouses contests the order because of disagreements about the issues, each party will need to present evidence to the judge at the hearing and decide about the case.
+A Separate Maintenance case is similar to a divorce filing regarding the process, paperwork, negotiations, and associated fees.

-To file for the Separate Maintenance, the couple must have a valid marriage.
-The spouses must also be living in a true state of separation with no pending action for divorce.
+To file for separate maintenance, the couple must have a valid marriage and live in an actual state of separation with no pending divorce action.

 Legal Separation in Georgia

-Just like with divorce, handling the paperwork, the filing process and presenting a strong case to the court can be a complicated and emotional process.
+For example, in a divorce case, handling the paperwork, filing the case, and presenting a strong case to the court can be complicated and emotional.
 However, you don’t have to go through it on your own.
-Reeder Law Firm is here to help walk you through the process step-by-step to give you the professional advice and support you need.
+Reeder Law Firm is here to help walk you through the process step-by-step and give you the professional advice and support you need.
 To learn more about legal separation in Georgia or to get your free, confidential consultation, talk to one of our Alpharetta attorneys today at (770) 475-2521.